 Global policies are often used in advocacy initiatives to remind countries of their global commitment to antimicrobial resistance and to hold governments accountable to track progress towards managing these commitments.

 The Sustainable Development Goals (SDGs) are one set of global commitments that include 17 goals that affect all countries and for which global coordination and collaboration are necessary to achieve.
 It will be impossible to achieve these goals without addressing antimicrobial resistance.
+In 2019 a new indicator was added to the SDG framework specifically addressing resistance (Indicator 3.d.2: Reduce the percentage of bloodstream infections due to selected antimicrobial resistant organisms).

 Antimicrobial resistance and antibiotic resistance